 Mr Baker said that high street and local shops should internally "outlaw" in-store promotions.
 He added: "The problems come with the availability of super-strength and low-price alcohol in supermarkets and corner shops.
 I'm challenging the industry to come up with a strategy.
 They've got to make a plan.
 They're not going to just drift to 2015.
 I want to get action on this before the election."

-Norman Baker has condemned the new M40 pub The Liberal Democrat MP for Lewes in East Sussex warned that he would hit the industry if it failed to come up with a set of proposals he approved of within the next few months.
+The Liberal Democrat MP for Lewes in East Sussex warned that he would hit the industry if it failed to come up with a set of proposals he approved of within the next few months.
 Mr Baker declined to comment on what this action would be, but the Government could revisit plans shelved by Home Secretary Theresa May last year to introduce a minimum price per unit of alcohol in England and Wales.

 Last week, Mr Baker launched 20 specially designated local alcohol action areas, which will help communities suffering from particularly high numbers of booze-related problems and provide them with support from the Home Office and the Department of Health.